mesonbuild/meson/docs/markdown/Design-rationale.md

 --

-The code for this experiment can be found at [the Meson repository](https://sourceforge.net/p/meson/code/).
-It should be noted that it is not a build system.
+The code for this experiment can be found at [the Meson repository](https://github.com/mesonbuild/meson).
+It should be noted that (at the time of writing) it is not a build system.
 It is only a proposal for one.
 It does not work reliably yet.
 You probably should not use it as the build system of your project.

 All that said I hope that this experiment will eventually turn into a full blown build system.
 For that I need your help.
 Comments and